PorkodiVenkatesh/UpskillingSession/NOV24/Problems.md

-### Problems to be solved (Try these problems with collections)
+### Problems to be solved

 1. Given a list of integers, find out all the even numbers exist in the list
 2. Given a list of integers, find out all the numbers starting with 1
-3. How to find duplicate elements in a given integers list in java
+3. Given a list remove the duplicate elements in a given integers list in java
 4. Given a list of integers, find the maximum/minimun value element present in it
 5. Given a list of integers, sort all the values present in it
 6. Given a list of integers, sort all the values present in it in descending order